Welcome

 a.
 All gifts of donated material must meet the same standards as purchased items and must be in good condition.

 b.
-Donations may be added to the collection, disbursed to mission locations or other non-profits, given away, or discarded.
+Donations may be added to the collection, disbursed to mission locations, sold, given to other non-profits, given away, or discarded.

 c.
 All monetary gifts as memorials or donations are welcome.
 The Library Committee will choose appropriate media with the monetary gifts, guided by the selection policy.
 All such gifts must be addressed to the Church Office with a notation on the check “Church Library Ministry”.